Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 They always highlight, in different ways, the hero (Jesus) and the villain (Judas) through iconography and placement in the scene.
 Jesus’ best friend, St. John, is usually shown passed out on Jesus.

+I hope you’ve enjoyed my guide to the best art in Italy.
 You may enjoy these other travel guides and resources for Italy: